 Some of the questions do not seem related to health care.
 Why are they asked?

 Many different things in a mother's life may affect her and her baby's health — even some things that don't seem directly related to pregnancy and birth outcomes.
 The PRAMS questions are meant to get information about the many aspects of mothers' lives before, during, and after pregnancy, which can affect health.

 What if I want to ask more questions about PRAMS?

-Please see the contact information below.
+Please see the contact information on the right-hand side.
 We will be happy to answer any questions that you may have about PRAMS.
 If you prefer to complete the questionnaire over the telephone, please let us know.

 How about the health of fathers or second parents?